Santa Shares Christmas Spirit

 Mrs. Claus…here’s a secret..she’s the supervisor of just about everything, because I am too busy being jolly and doing all that HO-HO-HO! stuff.
 So to answer the question: your Christmas crew has never been more ready.
 Especially this year.
 We’re bringing extra love and joy with every present.”

-Chowan Herald has talked to Santa and even had coffee with the big man at Edenton Coffee House.
+Perquimans Weekly has talked to Santa and even had coffee with the big man at Brew 2 Rescue Cafe.
 Questions always arise because Santa is the ultimate man of mystery.
 Based on prior notes, here is what we know about Santa.

 Known as the Inner Banks Santa, he shared his reasoning for planting roots at Albemarle Plantation in Perquimans County.